tabokie/tabokie.github.io/_subtopics/ideas.md

 - Light years away, pictures of God.
 - 拔牙而死的人
 - You should write `InRange(lo, val, hi)` instead of `InRange(lo, hi, val)`. ([Semantically ordered arguments should be lexically ordered too](https://quuxplusone.github.io/blog/2021/05/05/its-clamping-time/))
+- Cash has become more vulnerable than digital number

 ## Sensation